Man'yōgana

-Man'yōgana (万葉仮名) is an ancient writing system that uses Chinese characters to represent the Japanese language.
-It was the first known kana system to be developed as a means to represent the Japanese language phonetically.
-The date of the earliest usage of this type of kana is not clear, but it was in use since at least the mid-7th century.
-The name "man'yōgana" derives from the Man'yōshū, a Japanese poetry anthology from the Nara period written with man'yōgana.
+Man'yōgana (万葉仮名) is an ancient Japanese writing system that uses Chinese characters to phonetically represent Old Japanese.
+It was the first known kana system to be developed as a means to phonetically transcribe the Japanese language.
+Dating of the earliest man'yōgana usage is not clear, but it was in use at least since the mid-7th century, during the Nara period.
+The name derives from Man'yōshū, a Japanese poetry anthology written in man'yōgana, which was compiled after 759 AD.

-Texts using the system also often use Chinese characters for their meaning, but man'yōgana refers to such characters only when they are used to represent a phonetic value.
-The values were derived from the contemporary Chinese pronunciation, but native Japanese readings of the character were also sometimes used.
-For example, 木 (whose character means 'tree') could represent //mo// (based on Middle Chinese /[məwk]/), //ko//, or //kwi// (meaning 'tree' in Old Japanese).
+Although Japanese texts have always used imported Chinese characters (kanji) logographically for semantic expressions, man'yōgana only borrows the characters' on'yomi pronunciations as an approximate syllabary to represent Japanese syllabuses.
+The phonetic values were derived from the Middle Chinese variants of Jianghuai Mandarin (i.e. the go-on pronunciations), but native Japanese readings (kun'yomi) of the character were also sometimes used.
+For example, 木 (whose character means 'tree') could represent //mo// (based on Middle Chinese //*məwk//), //ko//, or //kwi// (meaning 'tree' in Old Japanese).

-Simplified versions of man'yōgana eventually gave rise to both the hiragana and katakana scripts, which are used in Modern Japanese.
+The complexity of learning and writing Chinese characters eventually gave rise to simplified versions of man'yōgana, namely the hiragana (derived from cursive calligraphy) and the katakana (derived from Chinese character components), both of which are used extensively in Modern Japanese alongside a set of 2,136 commonly used kanji.

 Origin

-Scholars from the Korean kingdom of Baekje are believed to have introduced the man'yōgana writing system to the Japanese archipelago.
-The chronicles Kojiki and the Nihon Shoki both state so; though direct evidence is hard to come by, scholars tend to accept the idea.
+Sinicized scholars from the Korean kingdom of Baekje are believed to have introduced the Chinese writing system to the Japanese archipelago, as the chronicles Kojiki and the Nihon Shoki, both written in Classic Chinese, have both stated so.
+Although direct evidence of this is hard to come by, scholars tend to accept the idea.

-A possible oldest example of man'yōgana is the iron Inariyama Sword, which was excavated at the Inariyama Kofun in 1968.
-In 1978, X-ray analysis revealed a gold-inlaid inscription consisting of at least 115 Chinese characters, and this text, written in Chinese, included Japanese personal names, which were written for names in a phonetic language.
+A possible oldest example of man'yōgana is the Inariyama Sword, a 5th-6th century iron sword from the Kofun period that was excavated at the Inariyama Kofun in 1968.
+In 1978, X-ray analysis revealed a gold-inlaid inscription consisting of at least 115 Chinese characters, and this Chinese text included Japanese personal names, which were written for names in a phonetic language.
 This sword is thought to have been made in the year 辛亥年 (471 AD in the commonly accepted theory).

-There is a strong possibility that the inscription of the Inariyama Sword may have had Korean influence.
+There is a strong possibility that the inscription of the Inariyama Sword may be written in a version of the Chinese language used in Baekje.

 Principles

-Man'yōgana uses kanji characters for their phonetic rather than semantic qualities.
-In other words, kanji are used for their sounds, not their meanings.
+Man'yōgana uses kanji characters for their sounds, not their meanings.
 There was no standard system for choice of kanji, and different ones could be used to represent the same sound, with the choice made on the whims of the writer.
 By the end of the 8th century, 970 kanji were in use to represent the 90 morae of Japanese.
 For example, the Man'yōshū poem 17/4025 was written as follows: